South Korea summons Chinese official after air zone intrusion

 In February, Seoul summoned the Chinese ambassador to lodge a complaint, and Beijing said then the aircraft was in a training in line with international law and practice.

-Reporting by Hyonhee Shin; Editing by Michael Perry
+Reporting by Hyonhee Shin; Additional reporting by Ben Blanchard in Beijing; Editing by Michael Perry and Christian Schmollinger